Multiracial Americans: Racial passing and ambiguity

 Passing is a phenomenon most widely noted in the United States, which occurs when a person who may be literally classified as a member of one racial group (by law or frequent social convention applied to others with similar ancestry) is accepted or perceived ("passes") as a member of another.

 The phenomenon known as "passing as white" is difficult to explain in other countries or to foreign students.
 Typical questions are: "Shouldn't Americans say that a person who is passing as white is white or nearly all white and has previously been passing as black?" or "To be consistent, shouldn't you say that someone who is one-eighth white is passing as black?" ...
 A person who is one-fourth or less American Indian or Korean or Filipino is not regarded as passing if he or she intermarries with and joins fully the life of the dominant community, so the minority ancestry need not be hidden...
 It is often suggested that the key reason for this is that the physical differences between these other groups and whites are less pronounced than the physical differences between African blacks and whites and therefore are less threatening to whites...
 [W]hen ancestry in one of these racial minority groups does not exceed one-fourth, a person is not defined solely as a member of that group.

-G. K. Butterfield was born to two mixed race black identified parents of Portuguese(white) and African(black) descent from the Azores.

-Robert Purvis was born to a part Moorish, German Jewish and Sephardic Jewish free woman of color and an English father.
-He identified as black and worked to serve his community.

-Imitation of Life star Fredi Washington portrayed a woman who passed in the famous film, but was against passing in her own life.

-Walter Francis White belonged to a middle-class hyperdescent African-American chattel slave descended family who remained black-identified.

-Daniel Hale Williams was of African-American and Scots-Irish ancestry.
-Although members of his family passed as white, he exclusively served and identified with African-Americans.